Application Process

 Every class project is different but you can expect to spend at least 40-60 additional hours on this initiative outside of regular class time.

 Share your feedback and suggestions for the program with the LEAD Chair, as well as the Program Coordinator during a class debrief.
-Then you’ll walk up to the podium graduate during a special ceremony.
+Then we will celebrate your successful completion of the program with a special graduation ceremony.

 Contact Information